nafisahmad/NetworkingProject/README.md

 6. ### **Future goals of the project:**

-   * As the 4-week-long  weekly lectures (by IIT-R ACM Student Chapter) were passing, my interest and knowledge in the domain of networking system also gradually increased.
+   * As the 4-week-long  weekly lectures conducted by 'IIT-R ACM Student Chapter' passed, my interest and knowledge in the domain of networking system also gradually increased.
 To be honest, before that , I had negligible knowledge in that domain.

    * But once I was introduced with the world of networking and client-server communication model, my interest in it started increasing exponentially.
    The concepts developed during the 4-week-long discussion period, made me confident in bringing up something new from it.
 This project is the product of all the knowlege I gained through discussions and references study maerial.